ConderS/ACE_WebDev_Student/README.md

 Within the `src` directory, go into the `styles` folder and open up `index.css`.
 Btw, the location of this file is represented in this manner as `src/styles/index.css` and that's how I'll refer to file locations moving forward.

- This is all CSS, and `body`  happens to be the HTML element that covers the entire webpage.
+ This is all CSS, and `body`  happens to be the HTML element that covers the entire webpage (located in `public/index.html`).
 If we we change the color of the `body` element, then it should change the backdrop of the entire webpage.

 So, let's add `background-color: steelblue;`